gsauthof/libgrammar/README.md

 - topological sort a grammar - e.g. for cleaning up an existing grammar
 - remove unreachable symbols
 - concatenate grammar snippets
+- automatically derive a Capn' Proto schema from a ASN.1 grammar

 The unittests and the help screen of the `ged` utility show in detail how the library features can be used.